MicrosoftDocs/customer-insights/topics/developers/quick-starts/create-a-team.md

 ## Sign up for a Product Insights preview

 First, sign into Product Insights at [https://pi.dynamics.com](https://pi.dynamics.com).

-You may need to use an incognito window (Ctrl+Shift+N).
-> [!NOTE]
-> - An Azure Active Directory (AAD) or Microsoft account (example: sample@outlook.com) is required for signing up for the Product Insights preview.
+An Azure Active Directory (AAD) or Microsoft account (example: sample@outlook.com) is required for signing up for the Product Insights preview.

 >[!VIDEO https://youtube.com/embed/wTLSpr5kecQ]